Tristan296/widgets-blog-web-app/README.md

 ## Design and Features
 (put your name here any any design elements you contributed)
-* Stacey Purcell, style and layout; particularly header and blog post.
+* Stacey Purcell, style and layout; particularly header and new blog post.
 * Tristan Norbury, blog post date and time; gets the timestamp from a blog post and returns it.
 * Tristan Norbury, Post To Blog window - layout and style improvements; particularly aligning items using `flex`, placeholders, and button styling.
 * Tristan Norbury, Post widget Implementation - Initial implementation of the ability to post widget content to the blog.